SHTOOLS/SHTOOLS/docs/pages/mydoc/pydoc/figstyle.md

 ## Description

 This function sets a variety of matplotlib parameters for creating publication quality graphics.
 The default parameters are tailored to AGU/Wiley-Blackwell journals that accept relative widths of 0.5, 0.75, or 1.
+To reset the maplotlib parameters to their default values, use

+`matplotlib.pyplot.style.use('default')`